HanielB/2021.1-fm/_lessons/06-dynamic/dynamic.md

 ## Readings

-## A simple state machine and several properties:
+## A simple state machine and several properties

 A state machine is a directed graph that models how a system moves from State to State as it executes.
 It has one or more marked Initial (or starting) states,